 Unfortunately we do not fund the following:

-1) An up-to-date summary of the charity’s aims and activities and (if relevant) details of the project for which funding is being sought.
-Budget/income and expenditure information should also be included.
-The application should be no longer than three pages and please do not include photographs or case studies in the application.
-The format for this part of the application must be an editable electronic format i.e. Microsoft Word.
+1) An up-to-date summary of the charity’s aims and activities and details of the project for which funding is being sought.
+Budget/income and expenditure information for the project should also be included.
+The application should be no longer than three pages.

-2) A copy of the applicant charity’s latest annual report and accounts.
-The format for this part of the application can be any printable format, such as a PDF.
+2) A copy of the charity’s latest annual report and audited accounts.

 The Grants Administrator